dynatrace-oss/barista/src/lib/button/README.md

 ### With loading spinner

-The loading spinner button can only be used within a disabled button.
+The loading spinner can only be used within a disabled button.

 <docs-source-example example="LoadingSpinnerButtonExampleComponent"></docs-source-example>